 OAuth Broker API integration provides a safe way to retrieve stored authorizations.

-When you are building an component that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection (KBC) stores the users’ credentials/access tokens in OAuth Broker API.
+When you are building a component that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection (KBC) stores the users’ credentials/access tokens in the OAuth Broker API.
 They are revealed and decrypted only for a target component and project.
 End-users can be assured that their authorized access will not leak.

-Create a configuration for the given component and project in OAuth Broker API.
+Create a configuration for the given component and project in the OAuth Broker API.

-OAUTH_API_ID is the id provided when storing authorization via OAuth Broker API.
+OAUTH_API_ID is the id provided when storing authorization via the OAuth Broker API.

 Docker Runner then retrieves, decrypts and injects the credentials to the